 ● Water-resistant outer layer

 Those more susceptible to cold may want to add wool leggings and a thermal undershirt in the winter.
-Warm socks, fairly water-resistant shoes (or hiking boots for outdoor activities), gloves, and hat are also a must even in summer.
+Warm socks, fairly water-resistant shoes (or hiking boots for outdoor activities), gloves, and a hat are also a must even in summer.